claytonpollard/processing/sketches/Oliver/readme.txt

 - Release to create a fuse
 - The longer the fuse: the bigger the explosion

 Oliver's doens't work using Processing.js.
-Click here to download it:[here](/sketches/Oliver/Explosions.zip)
+Download it here: https://delightful-gumption-d433e4.netlify.app/sketches/Oliver/Explosions.zip